Sunita Jain: Career

 Returning to India in 1972, after short teaching stints at Indraprastha College and Aurobindo College, she joined the Indian Institute of Technology, Delhi and became the Head of the Department of Humanities and Social Sciences, from where she retired in 2002 as a Professor of English.

 While at IIT, Delhi, she encouraged the expansion of the Humanities Department and was instrumental in broadening the degree programs to include a master's and PhD program.

-She started writing at the age of 22 and has published short-stories, novels and poems in Hindi and English.
-Her works in English include A Girl of Her Age, a novel published in 2000 and two short-story anthologies, A Woman is Dead and Eunuch of Time and Other Stories, published in 1980 and 1982 respectively.
+She started writing at the age of 22 and has published short stories, novels and poems in Hindi and English.
+Her works in English include A Girl of Her Age, a novel published in 2000 and two short story anthologies, A Woman is Dead and Eunuch of Time and Other Stories, published in 1980 and 1982 respectively.
 She published seven poetry anthologies and some of those poems have been reprinted under the titles, Sensum: Collected Poems 1965-2000 and American Desi and Other Poems.
 Besides, she has also written a book for children under the name, The Mango Tree (2002) and literary criticism, John Steinbeck's Concept of Man : a Critical Study of his Novels.
 Her short-stories have been included in two multi-writer short-story collections, Short Short Stories Universal (1993) and Concert of Voices: An Anthology of World Voices in English (1994).

-From the mid 1980’s Sunita Jain largely focused on writing in Hindi.
+From the mid-1980s Sunita Jain largely focused on writing in Hindi.
 Her style was personal with very strong feminist underpinnings.
 She wrote in very refined, pure Hindi, garnering significant recognition and accolades from the Hindi literature community in India and world over.
 Jain's autobiography has been written in Hindi as also five novels, nine short-story collections, and over fifty poem anthologies and several volumes of poetry collections.
 As a true bilingual writer, she was often asked to translate other Hindi literature into English.
-Examples of her religious translations include, Inner Light (1999), a five-volume book on religious thoughts, Confluence of Seasons (2010), poems of Kalidasa, and Mukti (2006), poems of Muni Kshamasagar, a Jain holy person.
-In addition, she has translated, Jainendra Kumar's Premchand: A Life and Letters (1993) and Bunty a novel by Mannu Bhandari.
+Examples of her religious translations include Inner Light (1999), a five-volume book on religious thoughts, Confluence of Seasons (2010), poems of Kalidasa, and Mukti (2006), poems of Muni Kshamasagar, a Jain holy person.
+In addition, she has translated Jainendra Kumar's Premchand: A Life and Letters (1993) and Bunty a novel by Mannu Bhandari.

-Sunita Jain’s writing has been reviewed and referenced in dozens of publications as well as been the subject of many research publications and doctoral thesis.
+Sunita Jain’s writing has been reviewed and referenced in dozens of publications as well as being the subject of many research publications and doctoral thesis.
 Several contemporary Hindi literature courses at major universities around the world incorporate the study of her work.
 After her death, her family published the first translation into English, of a selection of her Hindi poetry Nothing is Lost (2000).